JohnGinnane/monitor-ip/README.md

 ### Config file layout
 ```
 [MONITOR-IP]
-last_ip = Populated by program with external IP that was fetched when run
+ip = Populated by program with external IP that was fetched when run
 timestamp = Contains timestamp of last execution, in the format yyyy/MM/dd hh:mm:ss

 [CLOUDFLARE]